ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ##### Create UpdateResources Function

-This function will check which resource has changed, and update the text value for the resource that was updated.
+The `UpdateResources` will check which resource has changed, and update the text value for the resource that was updated.
 This will allow the player to see how much of a resource they have.

 ```lua
 local function UpdateResources(player, resource, amount)